BastiTee/pype-cli/README.md

 > A command-line tool for command-line tools
 <img align="right" src="res/icon.png" alt="alt text" width="150" height="150">

+__Disclaimer: This project is an early POC and interfaces can change anytime.__

 ## In a nutshell

 __pype-cli__ is a CLI-configurable command-line tool to orchestrate sets of other command-line tools.
 It simplifies the creation, orchestration and access of Python scripts that you require for your development work, process automation, etc.